vman/spfx-extensions-cli/README.md

 #### Add an extension to a sitecollection or web:

 > Adding an extension to a site is mainly useful for tenant scoped extensions.
 Make sure the `.sppkg` file is uploaded/deployed in the app catalog and the extension is available to be added to a site without activating any features.
-After that, `spfx-ext add` can be used to add the extention to a perticular site collection or web.
+After that, `spfx-ext add` can be used to add the extension to a perticular site collection or web.

 `spfx-ext add <title> <extensionType> <scope> <clientSideComponentId> --registrationid --registrationType --clientprops`